webiny/Login/README.md

 - username
 - password
 - authProvider (optional - defines the name of auth provider inside `Security.Firewall` that should be used to process the request)
-- deviceToken (optional - required only if 2FactorAuth is turned on)
+- deviceToken (optional - required only if ValidateDevice is turned on)

 Login error codes: